 - In other instances, the genetic changes spontaneously arise in an early embryo or the sperm and/or egg combining to create the embryo.

-- Again, it is important to note the majority of these gene changes do not cause autism by themselves.
+- It is important to note the majority of these gene changes do not cause autism by themselves.

 Environmental risk factors: